 For operating subsidy, the subsidy amount shall not exceed what is necessary to cover the operating losses and a "reasonable profit" over the relevant period.
 This shall be ensured ex ante, on the basis of reasonable projections, or through a claw-back mechanism.
-See Annexe 1 No. 112 for "reasonable profit".
+See Annexe 1 No. 114 for "reasonable profit".
+Operating subsidy amounts are capped at £2m per enterprise per year under this measure.

-For subsidy not exceeding £2 million, the maximum amount of subsidy may be set at 80% of eligible costs as an alternative to applying the method above.
+Simplified method - For subsidy not exceeding £2 million, the maximum amount of subsidy may be set at 80% of eligible costs as an alternative to applying the method above.